GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/filtering-data-from-an-external-api/en.md

 [Composable directives](https://gatographql.com/guides/schema/using-composable-directives/) can nest 1 or more directives nested within them.
 When more than 1, we indicate this via argument `affectDirectivesUnderPos`, which contains the relative positions from that directive to its nested directives.

-In the GraphQL query above, composable directive `@underEachArrayItem` is nesting 3 directives:
+In the GraphQL query above, composable directive `@underEachArrayItem` (provided by the [**Field Value Iteration and Manipulation**](https://gatographql.com/extensions/field-value-iteration-and-manipulation/) extension) is nesting 3 directives:

 ```graphql
     @underEachArrayItem(